-The dental implant surgery is not exceptional.
+Dental implant surgery is not exceptional.
 It comes with some discomfort.
-You’ll endure little pain during and after the implant process.
+However, you’ll endure little pain during and after the implant process.
 Fortunately, it is easy to manage the pain.

 Managing pain during dental implant surgery

-As noted, this teeth replacement procedure involves incision of an implant on the gum with support of a screw that penetrates to the jaw bone.
-Dentists carrying out this procedure will drill through your gum and jaw bone to create space for inserting the screw.
+As noted, this teeth replacement procedure involves an incision of an implant on the gum with the support of a screw that penetrates the jaw bone.
+Dentists doing this procedure will drill through your gum and jawbone to create space for inserting the screw.

-As you can imagine, the drilling and screwing sound to be a painful process.
+As you can imagine, the drilling and screwing sound is painful.
 No one can stand the pain involved.

 You are right.
 The procedure comes with huge pain.
 Luckily, it is manageable.
 For your information, the process can be pain-free.
 But how is that possible?
 There are several ways of doing it.

-A local anesthetic is a common approach of numbing areas where the surgical process will take place.
+A local anesthetic is a common approach to numbing areas where the surgical process occurs.
 The method is the same in the dental field.
 Before beginning the process, your dentist will give you a shot of a local anesthetic using a needle.
-You will feel some pain within the initial few minutes as the needle pricks your gum.
+You will feel pain within the initial few minutes as the needle pricks your gum.

 The anesthetic numbness effect takes place immediately.
-You won’t feel any pain as the drilling and screwing take place.
+So you won’t feel any pain as the drilling and screwing occur.
 However, there will be some push and pull from the drill vibrations, but they are painless.
-So, with the local anesthetic, your dental implants will not be painful.
+So, your dental implants will not be painful with the local anesthetic.

-Despite the use of local anesthetic, you might be unease with the surgery process.
-Anxiety might be overwhelming to you and hinder the dentists from conducting the process effectively.
+You might be uneasy with the surgery process despite using a local anesthetic.
+Anxiety might overwhelm you and hinder the dentists from conducting the process effectively.
 This aspect is more common for aged persons.
-In such cases, the dentists can prescribe oral sedation or use Nitrous oxide.
+In such cases, dentists can prescribe oral sedation or use Nitrous oxide.

-Another way the dentist use to reduce anxiety is by using oral sedation.
-Here, the dentists prescribe you some sedative pills depending on your anxiety level.
+Another way the dentist uses to reduce anxiety is by using oral sedation.
+Here, dentists prescribe some sedative pills depending on your anxiety level.

 If your anxiety is overwhelming, you will get a moderate sedation dose.
-This dose does not keep you awake, but you won’t remember whether the dental implants surgery is taking place.
+This dose does not keep you awake, but you won’t remember whether the dental implant surgery is taking place.

 Managing the dental implants pain after the surgery

 Like other surgery, dental implants require a healing process.
 You’ll experience some pain and discomfort days after undergoing this procedure.
-However, the pain is very mild and does not affect your day to day affairs.
+However, the pain is mild and does not affect your day-to-day affairs.

 Nonetheless, pain levels and tolerance vary from one individual to another.
-If your pain level is intolerable, you can consider using some painkillers to manage it.
+Therefore, if your pain level is intolerable, you can use painkillers to manage it.

 Some of the perfect over-the-counter prescriptions for this case include Tylenol and Ibuprofen.
-You can consider seeking your dentist’s advice in managing the after dental implants surgery pain.
+In addition, you can consider seeking your dentist’s advice in managing after-dental implant surgery pain.

-In many cases, the dentist uses anesthetic and sedations to deal with pain and discomfort during the procedure.
-Also, you’ll get painkillers for managing your pain after the surgery.
+The dentist often uses anesthetic and sedation to deal with pain and discomfort during the procedure.
+Also, you’ll get painkillers to manage your pain after the surgery.

-So, if you are feeling to undergo the dental implantation due to associated pain, you now know what to expect.
+So, if you want to undergo dental implantation due to associated pain, you now know what to expect.
 Remember, you should opt for the best dentist specializing in this surgical procedure for excellent results.